 Letter of Motivation (ca 500 words) must be added to your application.
 The letter must state clearly:

-- what study areas within the Humanities you are interested in and why;
+- What study areas within the Liberal Arts of Humanities programme you are interested in and why;

 The interview is conducted based on the candidate’s Letter of Motivation and compulsory reading.
 The texts for compulsory reading and discussion can be found here.